Scaranman/Portfolio-Site/content/ja/project/GuestPass/index.md

 <h3>解決</h3>

-Guest Pass allows customers to create a temporary guest pass that will automatically activate and delete according to user specifications that they can send to their guests.
+Guest Pass allows customers to create a temporary guest pass that will automatically activate and delete according to user specifications that can then be sent to a guest.

 <h3>Creating a guest pass</h3>